What will you discover? This autumn, we are pleased to announce that we will be attending the SBNS and ABN me…Read more

 Yes!
 Proceed with extreme caution.
 Laser marking can expose free iron and if this free iron is not oxidised before the instruments are washed, they will show signs of rust.
 Take advice from the ABHI or your instrument company.

-Surgical Holdings work in partnership with hospitals and customers, using our expertise as a specialised manufacturer and repairer of high quality surgical instruments and orthopaedic implants, using only the highest quality steels to British Standards, to unique patterns and designs.
+Surgical Holdings partner with hospitals and customers, using our expertise as a specialised manufacturer and repairer of high quality surgical instruments and orthopaedic implants, using only the highest quality steels to British Standards, to unique patterns and designs.

 Surgical Holdings have been awarded a place on the NHS Supply Chain framework agreement for Reusable Surgical Instruments, Laparoscopic Instruments and Orthopaedic Implants.
 We are also on the North of England NHS Commercial Procurement Collaborative Framework agreement for the repair of surgical instruments.